IraMalik/Travel-Website-HTML-CSS-JS-PHPMySQL/README.md

 ## Features

 The travel website offers a user-friendly menu with various options:
-- Home - an informative landing page presenting an overview of the travel organization
+- Home - an informative landing page presenting an overview of the travel organisation
 - About Us - brief introduction to the travel services
-- Popular Tours - three popular tour options are recommended along with their descriptions
+- Popular Tours - three popular tour options are recommended, along with their descriptions
 - Explore - takes users to the "Book Now" form page
-- Book Now Form - user-input form that collects essential information, including the user's name, phone number, email, destination, tour choice, number of travelers, and desired travel dates, which on submission would reflect the data of the user in the database connected.
+- Book Now Form - user-input form that collects essential information, including the user's name, phone number, email, destination, tour choice, number of travellers, and desired travel dates, which on submission would reflect the data of the user in the database connected.

 ## Requirements